What is the Ofgem price cap — and does it affect you?

 1. Switch to a fixed tariff before 1 July

-Lock in current rates and you won’t be affected by the July rise.
-Best deals are narrowing as the announcement date approaches, so sooner is better.
+Lock in today’s rates and you won’t be affected by the July rise.
+Now that the cap is confirmed, fixed deals are likely to reprice quickly — sooner is better.
 Takes 15 minutes.
 Your supply never cuts off.
 Cancel anytime.

 2. Reduce your usage